-Should the commission find that the conditions required for approval of demolition have been met, staff recommends the following stipulations:
+Should the commission find that the conditions required for approval of demolition have been met, staff recommends the following stipulations for item 4, construction of a two-story rear detached building:

-- I. That the applicant propose roof eaves consistent with those predominately found on the block consistent with the guidelines. - II.
-That the applicant proposes window profiles for that have more traditional proportions otherwise meet the Standard Specifications for Windows in Additions and New Construction. - III.
+- i.
+That the applicant propose roof eaves consistent with those predominately found on the block consistent with the guidelines. - ii.
+That the applicant proposes window profiles for that have more traditional proportions otherwise meet the Standard Specifications for Windows in Additions and New Construction. - iii.
 That the applicant propose reduced areas of artificial turf for water permeability and opportunities for natural plantings consistent with the guidelines.